Dallas Personal Injury Lawyers

 Millions of Americans suffer injuries each year.
 The severity of these injuries can vary anywhere from a twisted ankle to a fatality.
 Either way, injuries affect our lives and the lives of those around us.
 An injury can impede our ability to earn a living or live the lifestyle we’ve chosen.
 Unfortunately, many injuries are preventable.

-If you've suffered an injury due the careless or negligent acts of another party, you may have grounds for a personal injury claim.
-To find out if you have a viable case, you'll need to consult with an experienced Texas personal injury lawyer.
+If you've suffered an injury due the careless or negligent acts of another party, you may have grounds for a claim.
+To find out if you have a viable case, you'll need to consult with an experienced Dallas personal injury lawyer.

 The Law Office of WT Johnson has successfully represented injured Dallas clients for over 25 years.
 Call us for a free consultation by dialing (214) 231-0544.